Skip to content Accessibility statement

 In your third year you will concentrate on your bridge dissertation as well as choosing modules in both English and History.

-In the third year of your degree, you will undertake an 8,000 word bridge dissertation, one of the distinctive features of the English/History degree at York.
+In the third year of your degree, you will undertake a 7,000-8,000 word bridge dissertation, one of the distinctive features of the English/History degree at York.
 The bridge dissertation allows you to undertake a research project that brings the study of English and History together.
 This year-long advanced module offers you the chance to use all the research and writing skills you will have developed at York.
 There is also the option to undertake a bridge dissertation with a creative element.

 Option modules